Senexis/RDO-GG/news/2022-05-20-rdo-compendium-migration.md

 ## Premium

-Unfortunately, it is not possible to migrate your guild's Premium status to the next version.
+Unfortunately, it is not possible to migrate your server's Premium status to the next version.
 The bot will ask you to re-activate your Premium status.
 To do this, follow the [Premium activation instructions](/wiki/guides/premium).

 :::danger
 If you don't re-activate Premium, you will not be able to use the Premium benefits.
 :::

 :::tip
-If, for any reason, you can't activate your guild, reach out to us either in the support channels or send us a DM.
+If, for any reason, you can't activate your server, reach out to us either in the support channels or send us a DM.
 :::

 ## Manual Migration